- What is Finasteride?

-Researchers of the study believe this could be a breakthrough in better understanding Post-Finasteride Syndrome.
-“This is yet another example of the excellent research being conducted by Professor Melcangi and his team.
+Furthermore, researchers of the study believe this could be a breakthrough in better understanding Post-Finasteride Syndrome.
+“This is yet another example of the excellent research Professor Melcangi and his team are conducting.

 It brings us one critical step closer to better understanding the underlying biochemistry of PFS and–hopefully–to an effective treatment.
 We already know how to prevent the condition,” said John Santmann, MD, CEO of the Post-Finasteride Syndrome Foundation, which co-sponsored both studies.